wp-plugins/disable-comments/readme.txt

 == Description ==

 This plugin allows administrators to globally disable comments on any post types (posts, pages, attachments, etc.) so that these settings cannot be overridden for individual posts.
+It also removes all comment-related fields from edit and quick-edit screens.

 It requires PHP version 5 or greater.